 Department of Health Management & Policy

+Welcome to Health Management and Policy.
 We offer exciting and challenging degree programs for gaining knowledge and skills in health services management and health policy.
 Our state-of-the art curricula are taught by a world-renowned faculty with active research agendas.
 We provide a rigorous, multidisciplinary course of study that prepares students to meet the changing demands of health care, public health, and health policy environments.

 Our recognition as North America's leading program confirms the contributions that HMP graduates make to the organization and management of the nation's public health and health care systems.
 HMP alumni hold key leadership positions in local, state and federal government agencies, in health insurance plans, in special programs for the poor and disadvantaged, in health policy research and advocacy organizations, and in hospitals, clinics, HMOs, and health centers in the U.S. and abroad.